-Each year, the students elect their school leaders, one School Captain, one Vice-Captain and two Prefects from the Year 5 students who will be going into Year 6 the following year.
+Each year, the students elect their school leaders, one School Captain, one Vice-Captain and two Prefects from the Year 5 students going into Year 6 the following year.
 Our school leaders represent the school at various functions, welcome visitors and lead by example in all school settings.

-The election is held in the democratic process and students who nominate have to address the school before the ballot is taken.
+The election is held in the democratic process, and students who nominate must address the school before the ballot is taken.
 The staff also have a vote.

-Change of Address
+Change of address

-Changes of address affect bus travel, bus subsidies etc. Please notify the school immediately of any change of address or phone numbers.
+Address changes affect bus travel, bus subsidies etc. Please notify the school immediately of any change of address or phone number by completing the Change of details form on School Bytes.